Druid Crafting Guide

 - Hadronox - Priority = LOW: Hadronox is a powerful card that is essential for Taunt Druid decks.
 However, the card sees almost no play in any other archetype.

 In this section, we list neutral cards that are always good to craft if you are playing Druid.
 Note that many of these cards will be usable in a wide range of decks across multiple classes.
 This means that crafting these cards over class specific ones is often a good idea if you plan to play a range of classes.

-- Fire Fly - Priority = LOW: Fire Fly is an excellent card for aggressive Druid decks, providing multiple minions to help flood the board to synergise with cards such as Mark of the Lotus and Savage Roar.
+- Fire Fly - Priority = LOW: Fire Fly is an excellent card for aggressive Druid decks, providing multiple minions to help flood the board to synergise with cards such as Power of the Wild and Savage Roar.

-- Violet Teacher - Priority = LOW: Violet Teacher is an excellent card in Druid due mainly to its excellent synergy with Power of the Wild and Innervate.
-However, this combination is limited to one specific deck archetype and outside of Rogue no other classes commonly use this minion.
+- Violet Teacher - Priority = LOW: Violet Teacher is an excellent card in Druid due mainly to its excellent synergy with Power of the Wild and Savage Roar.
+However, this combination is limited to one specific deck archetype and outside of Rogue, no other classes commonly use this minion.

 - Vicious Fledgling - Priority = LOW: Vicious Fledgling has the potential to quickly run away with the game if left unchecked, which makes it an excellent choice for aggressive Druid decks that can play it early using Innervate.

 - Doomsayer - Priority = LOW: Doomsayer is a solid defensive tool for Druid.
 When played behind big Taunt minions, it can function as a great board clear effect that is otherwise missing from the Druid toolkit.

 - Primordial Drake - Priority = LOW: Primordial is a solid defensive tool that is used in most classes.
 It is more desirable in Druid as the AoE effect helps overcome one of the biggest weaknesses of the Druid toolkit.